Business and Other Risks

 (3) Infectious Disease (Pandemic)

-In the event that novel coronavirus or other serious infection disease spreads at Tokuyama and/or its Group companies, partially or completely suspending operations would become necessary, and there is the possibility that any such situation greatly affects the Tokuyama Group business performance and financial conditions.
+In the event that novel coronavirus or other serious infection disease spreads at the Group's workplaces, partially or completely suspending operations would become necessary, and there is the possibility that any such situation greatly affects the Group business performance and financial conditions.

 Countermeasures

-In order to ensure the safety of executives, employees, customers, and others, and to minimize any impacts on the Company's business activities, the Tokuyama Group established an Infectious Disease Crisis Response Headquarters (headed by the President) in accordance with its infectious disease crisis management standards, shared information, and formulated The Group also encouraged vaccinations and working from home as a means of mitigating the risk of infection, and advanced the groundwork for commitment lines as a means of procuring funds to prepare for unforeseen circumstances.
-In line with changes in domestic and international infection rates and with the subsequent easing of restrictions, the Group disbanded the Infectious Disease Crisis Response Headquarters and softened restrictions on employee's movements, including those on business travel.
-Given the varying degrees of impact and risk due to fluctuations in the contagious nature of each pandemic and virulence, the Group will continue to evaluate countermeasures in accordance with the level of crisis.
+In order to ensure the safety of executives, employees, customers, and others, and to minimize any impacts on the Company's business activities, the Group will establish an Infectious Disease Crisis Response Headquarters (headed by the President) in accordance with its infectious disease crisis management standards, disclose information, and evaluate countermeasures.
+Given the varying degrees of impact and risk due to fluctuations in the contagious nature of each pandemic and virulence, the Group will implement appropriate measures in accordance with the level of crisis.

 (4) Country Risk